dedis/student_18_hugo_verex/byzcoin/README.md

 The following files are in this directory:

-- `bvmContract.go` defines the byzcoin contract that interacts with the Ethereum Virtual Machine
+- `bvmContract.go` defines the Byzcoin contract that interacts with the Ethereum Virtual Machine
-- `database.go` redefines the ethereum database functions to be compatible with Byzcoin
+- `database.go` redefines the Ethereum database functions to be compatible with Byzcoin
 - `params.go` defines the parameter of the BVM
 - `keys.go` helper methods for Ethereum key management
 - `service.go` only serves to register the contract with ByzCoin.
 If you